allmen/allmen/README.md

 - 👋 Hi, I’m @allmen
 - 👀 I’m interested in machine learning, big data analysis and energy analysis
-- 💞️ I’m looking to collaborate on any research that has to do with data mining Building energy performance analysis, Blockchain, and energy forecast
+- 💞️ I’m looking to collaborate on research that has to do with data mining, Building energy performance analysis, Blockchain, and energy forecast
 - 📫 How to reach me abd4all62@yahoo.com

 <!---